ClearComplaint

 A structured, evidence-based complaint significantly increases the probability of prompt resolution compared with informal chat exchanges alone.

-Amazon UK complaints FAQ
+Amazon UK complaint FAQs

 How long should I give Amazon UK to respond?